HassanH-ussain/Shell-Command-Systems-/README.md

 "type" command pulls a file from your system's files and displays it's contents to the terminal.

+When deciding to end the loop, choose input 6 to close the loop.

-It is important to create exceptions on each case (1-6), because the user may
+It is important to create exceptions on each case (1-6), because the user may input an incorrect value and have a random output.
+The exception handle will clarify an error happened.

+Note: The porfessor informed to note that hw1.cpp failed to properly run the code in Visual Studio Code.
+It would run the menu's function (Choices 1-6) once, but the menu would not load again.
+Instead, it would freeze.
+However, if the code would run in an online compiler, the menu would run recursively and operate within its expectations.